CPScript/remote-terminal/README.md

 ### note:
 > This doesn't have to be used for malicious intent, you can use it like a remote terminal. just be careful!
+Please use this responsibly, i am not responsible for your actions!

 ---

 # What is this?

-This repo consists of essentially a Remote Access Trojan (RAT) template.
-It allows an attacker to remotely access and control a victim's computer(kinda), execute commands, upload files and execute them, and potentially steal sensitive data or deploy malware.
-THIS IS MALWARE!
+This repo consists of essentially a Remote Access Tool (RAT).
+It allows a user to remotely access and control another users or their own computer(kinda), execute commands, upload files and execute them, and potentially steal sensitive data or deploy malware.
+THIS IS NOT MALWARE, but has an example in it lol!

 # How to use & info: